-1.3.2 Summary of experiments
+1.3.2 Summary of Experiments

-Throughout its runtime of ECHORD++ implemented 31 experiments with the main goal of bridging the gap between the laboratories and the market.
-The experimenters were given a lot of freedom in shaping the scope of their projects as long as they fit into 5 general application areas and 4 technological areas.
-A strong emphasis was put on involving both academic and industrial partners in each of the experiments, which led to development of technologies, which answered the actual needs of the market while also pushing the frontiers of science.
+Throughout its runtime, ECHORD++ implemented 31 Experiments with the main goal of bridging the gap between the laboratories and the market.
+The Experimenters were given a lot of freedom in shaping the scope of their projects as long as they fit into five general application areas and four technological areas.
+A strong emphasis was put on involving both academic and industrial partners in each of the experiments, which led to the development of technologies answering the actual needs of the market while also pushing the frontiers of science.

-ECHORD++ recognized the importance of digitalization of the agrifood sector, which currently is one of the main areas of the "Digitising and transforming European industry and services" focus area7.
-Both MARS and SAGA focused on swarm-based solutions for precision agriculture.
+ECHORD++ recognized the importance of digitalization of the agrifood sector, which currently is one of the main areas of the "Digitising and transforming European industry and services" focus area.
+Both, MARS and SAGA focused on swarm-based solutions for precision agriculture.
 The first one developed and successfully deployed two cloud-connected ground robots with precise localization technology and integrated seeding units.
 The second developed a weed detection system, which can be used by a swarm of drones for precise weed removal.
 The GRAPE project also tackled the problem of targeted intervention in agriculture by developing an autonomous robot with pheromone dispenser for precise plague control.